Premier League goals and highlights: How to watch with Sky Sports

 The Premier League is back, and you will be able to watch highlights from every game with Sky Sports.

-The 2019/20 season gets started on Friday evening as Liverpool face Norwich, live on Sky Sports.
-A bumper opening weekend also sees Tottenham host Aston Villa, Arsenal travel to Newcastle and Manchester United take on Chelsea.
+The 2019/20 season got started on Friday evening as Liverpool beat Norwich.
+A bumper opening weekend on Sky Sports also sees Tottenham host Aston Villa, Arsenal travel to Newcastle and Manchester United take on Chelsea.

-This season you can watch Premier League highlights with Sky Sports just after the full-time whistle for free and without being a Sky Sports subscriber.

 Live on